ocss884/NN-microdesign/README.md

 # Neural Network Accelerated Process Design of Polycrystalline Microstructures

 This repository provides code to model microstructure deformation.
-The main idea is given pairs of ODFs before and after deformations, model the behavior of latent deformation differential equations that governs the deformation process.
+The main idea is given pairs of ODFs before and after deformations, model the behavior of latent deformation differential equations that governs the deformation processes.

 ## Requirements
 - Python == 3.8.5